BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

     </li>
     <li>
         <b>How to effectively raise children</b><br/>
         A balancing act.
 Give them everything and they turn out badly.
-Give them nothing and they turn out badly.
+Give them nothing and they turn out badly.<br/>
     </li>
     <li>
         <b>What "human nature" is</b><br/>